 Let the Jacksonville Surgical Injury Attorneys at Farah and Farah Help You

-If you or a loved one has been the victim of a surgical error, you will want to consult with a Jacksonville medical malpractice attorney and begin the process of educating yourself about your options.
+If you or a loved one has been the victim of a surgical error, you will want to consult with a Jacksonville surgical injury attorney and begin the process of educating yourself about your options.
 Remember the clock is running and there is a time limit within which to file a complaint.
+Contact Farah & Farah today.